-Situated on the rocky banks of Mtkvari river, ancient Uplistsikhe Cave Town is 85-90 kms away from Tbilisi(capital of Georgia country).
-The site of Uplistsikhe Cave Town is 10 kms east of small town of Gori(birthplace of Stalin).
+Situated on the rocky banks of Mtkvari river, ancient Uplistsikhe Cave Town is 85-90 km away from Tbilisi(capital of Georgia country).
+The site of this cave town is 10 km east of the small town of Gori(birthplace of Stalin).

 Uplistsikhe Cave Town complex can be divided into three parts South(lower), Middle (central) and North (Upper) spread across 8 hectares of land.
-Most of the structures are constructed through under-ground tunnels, alleys, rock cut steps which also meets at the river flowing behind.
-These tunnels and alleys served as escape route during invasions.
+Most of the structures are constructed through underground tunnels, alleys, rock-cut steps which also meets at the river flowing behind.
+These tunnels and alleys served as an escape route during invasions.

-Uplistsikhe Cave Town depicts unique combinations of cultures from Anatolia and Iran.
-This rock cut city have the co-existence of Pagan and Christian architecture.
-The major part of caves are not having many decorations, but there are remains of bakery, prison, cellars, sacrificial altars, few carved ceilings, amphitheater all connected through rock-cut steps and tunnels.
+This historical town depicts unique combinations of cultures from Anatolia and Iran.
+This rock-cut city has the co-existence of Pagan and Christian architecture.
+The major part of caves are not having many decorations, but there are remains of the bakery, prison, cellars, sacrificial altars, few carved ceilings, amphitheater all connected through rock-cut steps and tunnels.

-During Archaeological excavations, numerous artifacts like gold, silver & bronze jewelry with samples of ceramics and sculptures from different time periods have been found and now are kept in National Museum of Tbilisi.
-Archaeologists have also found many temples and facts of worshipping Goddess Sun before arrival of Christianity.
-At the top of cave town there is Christian Basilica dating from 10th century.
+During Archaeological excavations, numerous artifacts like gold, silver & bronze jewelry with samples of ceramics and sculptures from different time periods have been found and now are kept in the National Museum of Tbilisi.
+Archaeologists have also found many temples and facts of worshipping Goddess Sun before the arrival of Christianity.
+At the top of cave town, there is Christian Basilica dating from the 10th century.

-The rock-cut structure include one large hall with pillars named as Hall of Queen Tamara.
+The rock-cut structure includes one large hall with pillars named as Hall of Queen Tamara.

 Uplistsikhe Cave Town survived 3000 years but was destructed by Mongols in 13th century and some parts were destroyed by natural disasters like 1920’s earthquake.